MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Wait for the deployment to complete.

     > [!NOTE]
-    > This deployment can take about 10 minutes to complete.
+    > This deployment can take 10 minutes to complete.

 #### Task 2: Configure the container app to authenticate using the user assigned identity